 Academic advisors collaborate with students to assist them in achieving their goals.
 They provide guidance on course selection and electives, verify progress toward degree requirements, and share information about study abroad, transfer credit, double majors, minors, and more.

-Our supportive academic advisors are available through through scheduled appointments, walk-ins and email exchanges.
+Our supportive advisors are available through scheduled appointments, walk-ins and email exchanges.